quux00/mybatis-koans/README.md

-**Note: IN PROGRESS!** This repo is a fork of the [original mybatis-koans repo](https://github.com/midpeter444/mybatis-koans) and is in progress to add maven support.
-When it is completed and ready-to-go, it will be merged back into the original mybatis-koans repo.
-For now we recommended that you use the original mybatis-koans repo unless you want to help us finish this one.

 # MyBatis Koans

 A [koan](http://en.wikipedia.org/wiki/K%C5%8Dan) is a question or statement to be meditated upon in order to improve and test a student's progress.
 Among programmers, software koans have become a clever way to learn a software language or tool.
 As the [Ruby koan website](http://rubykoans.com/) says: "The Koans walk you along the path to enlightenment" -- in this case to learn and practice with the [MyBatis 3](http://www.mybatis.org/core/) data mapper framework.